kamasylvia/Elfland.Templates/templates/Elfland.Dapr/README.md

    -- dotnet run --project <project path>
 ```

 - The default `<components path>` is `dapr/components`.
-If another path is set, the secret file path in `dapr/components/secretStore.yaml` should be modified.
+If this folder is moved, the secret file path in `dapr/components/secretStore.yaml` should be modified.

-### Production Environment
+### Production environment
 Docker-compose or Kubernetes